mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/batch_mode.md

    ```
 ````

-Alternatively, the argument `--save-slurm-scripts` saves the generated scripts to the current working directory:
+Alternatively, the arguments `--save-slurm-scripts` and `--slurm-save-dir` can be used to save the generated scripts to a specific directory:

 ````{tab} BOOMER
    ```text